On a minimax principle in spectral gaps: Applications and examples

 \section{Applications and examples}

 In this section, we use the main results from Section~\ref{sec:intro} to prove monotonicity and continuity properties of minimax values in gaps of the essential spectrum in various situations and also revisit the well-known Stokes operator in the framework of Theorem~\ref{thm:offdiagForm} as an example.
-We first consider the situation of indefinite or semidefinite bounded perturbations, which has essentially been discussed in a slightly different form in~\cite{NSTTV18}.
+We finally discuss how to apply the off-diagonal framework from Theorem~\ref{thm:offdiagOp} to general, not necessarily off-diagonal, perturbations.